timeless-fi/bunni-oracle/README.md

-# UniV3LpOracle
+# BunniOracle

-Uniswap V3 liquidity position price oracle that wses a combination of Chainlink price oracles and Uniswap V3 built-in TWAP oracles to compute the value of a Uniswap V3 liquidity position without being vulnerable to flashloan manipulation attacks.
+Oracle that wses a combination of Chainlink price oracles and Uniswap V3 built-in TWAP oracles to compute the value of a Bunni token / Uniswap V3 liquidity position without being vulnerable to flashloan manipulation attacks.

 ## Installation

 To install with [Foundry](https://github.com/gakonst/foundry):

 ```
-forge install timeless-fi/univ3-lp-oracle
+forge install timeless-fi/bunni-oracle
 ```

 ## Local development